Accruent/robotframework-applicationlibrary/docs/README.md

 Examples
 ------------
-Example tests can be found in the [samples directory](https://github.com/Accruent/robotframework-zoomba/tree/master/samples).
+Example tests can be found in the [samples directory](https://github.com/Accruent/robotframework-applicationlibrary/tree/master/samples).

-The [test directory](https://github.com/Accruent/robotframework-zoomba/tree/master/test) may also contain tests but be aware that these are used for testing releases and may not be as straight forward to use as the ones in the [samples directory](https://github.com/Accruent/robotframework-zoomba/tree/master/samples).
+The [test directory](https://github.com/Accruent/robotframework-applicationlibrary/tree/master/test) may also contain tests but be aware that these are used for testing releases and may not be as straight forward to use as the ones in the [samples directory](https://github.com/Accruent/robotframework-applicationlibrary/tree/master/samples).

 Contributing
 -----------------

-To make contributions please refer to the [CONTRIBUTING](https://github.com/Accruent/robotframework-zoomba/blob/master/CONTRIBUTING.rst) guidelines.
+To make contributions please refer to the [CONTRIBUTING](https://github.com/Accruent/robotframework-applicationlibrary/blob/master/CONTRIBUTING.rst) guidelines.

-See the [.githooks](https://github.com/Accruent/robotframework-zoomba/tree/master/.githooks) directory for scripts to help in development.
+See the [.githooks](https://github.com/Accruent/robotframework-applicationlibrary/tree/master/.githooks) directory for scripts to help in development.

 Support
 ---------------
 General Robot Framework questions should be directed to the [community forum](https://forum.robotframework.org/).

-For questions and issues specific to Zoomba please create an [issue](https://github.com/Accruent/robotframework-zoomba/issues) here on Github.
+For questions and issues specific to ApplicationLibrary please create an [issue](https://github.com/Accruent/robotframework-applicationlibrary/issues) here on Github.